-The following section describes the BART subcommands.
-The option help is omitted from the syntax diagrams in the following sections for the purpose of providing clarity for the subcommand options.
+The sections that follow describe the BART subcommands.
+The help option is omitted from the syntax diagrams in the following sections for the purpose of providing clarity for the subcommand options.

 1.1 BACKUP

 Use the BACKUP subcommand to create a full or incremental backup.